Igorkowalski94/eslint-plugin-project-structure-playground/README.md

 ```

 #### General Information:

+> [!WARNING]
+> Folder needs to contain at least one file/subfolder with file to be validated.
+ESLint and Git ignore empty folders, so they won’t be pushed to the repository and will only remain visible locally.

 - All files in the `features` folder have all possible correct imports.
 You can try importing other files to see the errors.
 - Examples of individual functionalities can be found in the `examples` folder.